- Do LEED BD+C and ID+C certifications expire?

 Do LEED BD+C and ID+C certifications expire?

 Yes, LEED for Building Operations and Maintenance (LEED O+M) certifications expire after either 3 years or 5 years.
+See the Guide to LEED Certification: Commercial for more details.

 Projects certified under LEED O+M must apply for recertification to maintain their LEED O+M certified status.
 LEED O+M project should not be marketed as LEED certified after their certification has expired.
 For information about recertification options, see Getting started with your recertification.